I’ve discovered there are some leadership vision to making cookies with your kids

 Over the next week or so, many of the cookies will be eaten with joy, but many are also forgotten about.
 Remember that joy is often in the making of something as much as or more than the thing itself.
 Be sure to celebrate both.

 As we put the final cookies away, the sink is stacked with pans and utensils, and the floor is covered with sprinkles.
 It’s Dad’s job to clean up.
-Okay, not everything translates to business; the twins are only 4-years-old after all.
+Okay, not everything translates to business; the twins are only four years old, after all.

 What is Your Leadership Vision?